Richeh/yggdrasil/readme.md

     * There is no need to limit the number of parental connections.
 Families are complicated.
     * Sibling connections can be inferred.
     * More complex data can be stored on a lookup table with an enum "type" - this might need to be rethought depending on performance, but allows flex for now.

+## Project limiting parameters (stuff I promise not to care about)

+    * This is envisioned as a privately-hosted project; therefore, it is only expected to run with at most hundreds of subjects.
+If SQLITE can cope with that, then I don't see much reason to move past it.
+    * User management is likely to be simplistic; all users will have access to all data.

+## Goals beyond MVP (stuff I might care about in future)

+    * extendable data saved on each subject - whether that's text or photographs